QuixThe2nd/metadatarr/README.md

 - Variable support

 #### Other:
+- Rebrand jobs to plugins, let users import custom plugins similar to how inject works
 - Deluge/Transmission/RTorrent support
 - recross-seed: auto remove torrents from sonarr/radarr/lidarr/readarr if they have no cross-seeds, so hopefully a new cross-seedable torrent is found
 - Web Dashboard
 - If torrent renamed, recheck all torrents with the same name
+- Batched operations - Log all required operations (start, remove, recheck, etc), then at the end of all job runs, reduce list to remove redundant operations (if torrent actions are: start->stop, only call stop.
+If start->recheck->stop only call stop->recheck)
+- Hot reload on config change